fordevices/idsapp/README.md

 ## Application Pages

 ### Normal CAN Data Page (`/`)
-- View all normal CAN bus messages
+- View all normal CAN bus messages with label filtering
+- Filter by Label = 0, Label = 1, or Both using radio buttons
 - Add new CAN data entries
-- Edit existing CAN data
+- Edit existing CAN data (maintains filter context)
 - Search and filter CAN messages
 - Export data to CSV
+- Paginated display with 25 rows per page

 ### Suppress CAN Attack Data Page (`/suppress.html`)
-- View all attack patterns
+- View all attack patterns with label filtering
+- Filter by Label = 0, Label = 1, or Both using radio buttons
 - Add new attack patterns
-- Edit existing attack patterns
+- Edit existing attack patterns (maintains filter context)
 - Configure suppression actions
 - Search and filter attack data
 - Export attack data to CSV
+- Paginated display with 25 rows per page

 ## API Endpoints

 ### Data Management
 - `GET /api/:table` - Fetch all rows from a table
+- `GET /api/:table?limit=25&offset=0&label=0` - Fetch paginated rows with optional label filtering
 - `GET /api/:table/:id` - Fetch a specific row by ID
 - `POST /api/:table` - Create a new row
 - `PUT /api/:table/:id` - Update an existing row